 Medicines are used in other ways too and can be used to treat a condition.
 Anti-depressants for example, are used to treat depression.

-In a similar way, medication can be useful for relieving symptom and pain killers do just this, by reducing or relieving pain caused by an illness or disease.
+Medication can be useful for relieving symptoms.
+Painkillers do just this by reducing or relieving pain caused by an illness or disease.